 "I am obsessed with Abstract-expressionism as non-objective subject matter.
 The notion that there are an infinite number of compositional possibilities to any 'art problem' I endeavor to solve, even though I am limited to the very finite set of elements and principles of design as ingredients and strategies - and that within those infinite possibilities, there is no one right answer to the problem, but an ideal.
 A divine and elusive ideal.
 This will forever fascinate, torture and delight me."

 On the creative process ~

-" I consider myself a scholar of the creative process.
-I began early in my career, as a young adult, analyzing HOW the inspiration for ideas came to mind, and how that differed from other artists I knew.
+" I am fascinated by the creative process, HOW inspiration for ideas come to mind, and how that process differs among different artists I knew.
 Mine tend to come fully-formed, a glorious image of the finished product - including the steps necessary to get there.
 I don't act on every inspiration impulse (even though I long to do so) and I those that I do, don't necessarily make it to the end . . . realization, manifestation. materialization of thought to form.
 I can get lost along the way and miss the mark.
 This cycle defines the discipline and practice of art for me."

 The creative process is not magic, although it feels pretty mystical when you're working it effectively.
 Nor is it exclusive, only for artists or creative types.
 We all create, all the time.
 The only difference is that some people do it more consciously, deliberately, with intention.